govfresh/govfresh.github.io/_thoughts/2022-07-28-retrospecting-agl.md

 I’ve shared this framework of an open civic community of practice with folks in private discussions and presentations, and it’s still something I need to refine and eventually socialize more widely.
 I’ve started to do this in a [slide deck](https://docs.google.com/presentation/d/1Q6fx633CtbETI0lcFF9gtlOqW9g_RliV0oxTwi4nLeo/edit?usp=sharing) and will share more later.

-In various ways, this framework has inspired my work with [Code California](https://go.code.ca.gov/), the [CA.gov Alpha](https://alpha.ca.gov/) project and other smaller civic tech efforts, such as CityCamp.
+In various ways, this framework has inspired my work with [Code California](https://go.code.ca.gov/), the [CA.gov Alpha](https://alpha.ca.gov/) project, [Proudly Serving](https://proudlyservingbook.com) and other smaller civic tech efforts, such as CityCamp.

 ## Inspiration

 The idea for AGL was sparked by intuition — that a new culture and network around digital government service delivery was desperately needed.
 The void was more obvious in the aftermath of the [Healthcare.gov](https://en.wikipedia.org/wiki/HealthCare.gov) launch debacle.

 I envisioned an informal organization where anyone interested in digital government services — government, industry, academia, nonprofit and even civic hackers — could gather, share ideas and build together.
 This, in my opinion, had to operate less like the social construct of a traditional, formal organization, and more like an open source project.
-It doesn’t mean traditional organizations can’t be open civic communities of practice, but they must adopt a culture of collaborating, making and sharing.
+It doesn’t mean traditional organizations can’t be open civic communities of practice, but they must be more intentional when adopting a culture of collaborating, making and sharing, because the traditional forces of resistance are real.

 At the time, there wasn’t really anything like it.
 The Beltway-based industry and professional organizations had amassed the network, but none of them were working anywhere near in the way I imagined (they still don’t).
 Code for America was close, but its focus was still much different from what I envisioned.

-This initial AGL effort was funded by a digital services vendor that I consulted for.
+This initial AGL effort was funded by a digital services vendor that I worked with at the time.
 I pitched them the idea, they believed in it, and gave me the freedom to execute.
 Considering the resourcing — while not nothing, it pales in comparison to the funding of the new crop of civic technology, digital service organizations — the output was substantive.

 ## Principles